Week One Recap: The New-Look Showtime Bulls

 For more Bulls stats and info check out this link: https://www.basketball-reference.com/teams/CHI/2022.html

-More on thePeachBasket
+More From thePeachBasket